After having lived in Mexico for over a year of my life, I’m going to be honest and say it’s probably my favorite ethnic cuisine.

 Here’s an image of it down below.

-11. Red Pork Tamales
+25. Red Pork Tamales

-Tamales are one of my favorite Mexican food recipes to eat.
+Tamales are one of my favorite Mexican recipes to eat.
 And if you’re ever in Mexico, then I would highly suggest trying their Oaxacan mole tamales. 👌

 But with that aside, if you’re wanting a comforting dinner and excited to try new cooking techniques, then this would be a great recipe for you!